Details of UCAT 2024 are being finalised and will be updated on the website before registration opens in May.

 After the check-in process has been completed, you will be taken into the testing room and allocated a desk space at which you will find a PC and keyboard.

 Under normal test centre conditions there will be other people taking tests in the same room (within any social distancing guidelines).
 There may be limited disturbance during your test as other test takers arrive and leave or staff assist other candidates.
 The test centre will endeavour for such disturbance to be kept to a minimum.
 You may request earplugs to block out noise.

 Once the invigilator has launched your test, you are under exam conditions.
 The invigilator will continuously monitor and record you by video while you take your test.

 If you need a break to take medication or to use the toilets, please raise your hand to notify the invigilator.
-The test cannot be paused and will continue running - you will lose time whilst out of the test room.
+The test cannot be paused and will continue running - you will lose time whilst out of the testing room.
 You are advised to take any breaks between subtests to limit the impact on test time.
 Candidates with pause-the-clock breaks have different arrangements.

 After completing the test, raise your hand.
 The invigilator will end your test and escort you from the room to collect your printed score report.

 Test Day Problems